 Handling Frame buster issue on your website

-If Frame buster is installed on your mobile responsive website, then VWO editor may not open the webpage inside the editor but the page opens on the browser instead.
-To resolve this issue, remove any frame buster script on your website or modify this script in such a way that it does not break the iframe of VWO editor.
+If Frame buster is installed on your mobile responsive website, then the VWO editor may not open the webpage inside the editor but the page opens on the browser instead.
+To resolve this issue, remove any frame buster script on your website or modify this script in such a way that it does not break the iframe of the VWO editor.

 You can use the following IF condition within frame buster script in your source code to add VWO as an exception and let VWO’s iframe to open your website:

 Sometimes, the changes you made on the website fail to load because the VWO code is installed incorrectly.
 Please check for these issues to verify code installation: